Humour: Views

 Some claim that humour should not be explained.
 Author E. B. White once said, "Humor can be dissected as a frog can, but the thing dies in the process and the innards are discouraging to any but the pure scientific mind."
 Counter to this argument, protests against "offensive" cartoons invite the dissection of humour or its lack by aggrieved individuals and communities.
 This process of dissecting humour does not necessarily banish a sense of humour but directs attention towards its politics and assumed universality.

 Arthur Schopenhauer lamented the misuse of humour (a German loanword from English) to mean any type of comedy.
 However, both humour and comic are often used when theorising about the subject.
 The connotations of humour as opposed to comic are said to be that of response versus stimulus.
 Additionally, humour was thought to include a combination of ridiculousness and wit in an individual; the paradigmatic case being Shakespeare's Sir John Falstaff.
 The French were slow to adopt the term humour; in French, humeur and humour are still two different words, the former referring to a person's mood or to the archaic concept of the four humours.

 Non-satirical humour can be specifically termed droll humour or recreational drollery.

+Humour is also observed in great apes.